Interstate 10 in Texas: Houston and East Texas

 From the western suburb of Katy to downtown, I-10 is known as the Katy Freeway in Houston.
 This section was widened in 2008 to as many as 26 total lanes, counting the six lanes of the access (frontage/feeder) road, which feature traffic signals, and driveway access and are not limited-access and therefore not technically part of the freeway itself but are directly adjacent.
 Between the West Beltway and the West Loop, the Katy Freeway features a basic configuration of 14 lanes, featuring seven lanes each direction.
 This cross-section swells with auxiliary lanes, ramp lanes, and the inclusion of the frontage access roads, although those lanes are controlled by traffic signals.
 Including auxiliary lanes, ramp lanes, and the access frontage roads, the minimum lane count is 22 total lanes.
 In this section, the width is 24 lanes at multiple locations and up to 26 lanes east of Gessner Road (12 main lanes, eight lanes of access roads, and six mid-freeway HOT/HOV lanes).
-From the Fort Bend county line to I-610, there is a minimum of four main lanes in each direction.
+From the Fort Bend County line to I-610, there is a minimum of four main lanes in each direction.
 The maximum number of undivided lanes at any point on the freeway is nine in the eastbound direction approaching Antoine Drive (though this includes one exit-only lane); this is one of the widest sections of undivided highway in a single direction in the world.
 The widest right-of-way, 556 ft, occurs at the Katy Freeway's intersection with Bunker Hill; at that point, the expansion plans called for six main lanes plus two toll lanes in each direction along with 10 lanes on the feeder/frontage roads.
 While this section still features 14 through continuous lanes through the Bunker Hill interchange, when auxiliary lanes, ramp lanes, and the frontage access roads are included, the actual striping after construction delineates 29 lanes, including all 26 of the planned lanes plus an additional lane in each direction to enter or exit the toll lanes and one more turn lane on the eastbound feeder road.
+Between Texas State Highway 6 and Interstate 610, I-10 HOV/HOT lanes are known as Katy Managed Lanes, or simply known as Katy Tollway.